-A minimum grade of B is required for a course to transfer (with the exception of MBA courses, which must have a minimum grade of B or higher).
+A minimum grade of B is required for a course to transfer.
 The grades you received at your previous institution(s) will not be calculated into your Logan grade point average.

 Transfer courses with descriptions that have an 80% content match of courses taught at Logan will generally transfer as direct course equivalent credits.
 For example, a doctorate level functional anatomy course at your previous institution will transfer as Logan's FANT 10101 Functional Anatomy.
 Transfer courses that do not have direct course equivalents at Logan will transfer as elective credits within the appropriate academic department.
 For example, a technique course not offered at Logan might satisfy a technique elective credit, but not a required technique core course.